-What is a Payload?
+What Is a Payload?

 In the API context, the term payload is commonly used.
 Payload refers to the actual data that is transferred between the client and the server.
 In API requests, the payload is reflected in the request body.
 It contains information needed by systems or apps to communicate well.
 The payload contains data in XML or JSON format.